Getting frantic on the U-Bahn with Andrzej Zulawski’s nerve-shattering psychological horror

 Zulawski’s film is a relentless siege on the nervous system, with a series of startling images and the kind of frantic, claustrophobic framing that exposes every last shred of anguish, particularly in a series of frank interactions and feverish monologues delivered directly into the lens.
-Sam Neill, who would cite Possession as his favourite film to star in, is equally compelling as the lovelorn obsessive intent on reclaiming all of Anna, but this is Adjani’s film, and it’s no wonder the performance took such a toll on her.
-Scenes of self-harm and mutilation may have lost a little potency over the years, and were no doubt shot with infamy in mind, but the movie’s literal horror is merely a vessel, and pales to the almost ceaseless emotional assault and disorientating lack of convention.
+Sam Neill, who would cite Possession as his favourite film he ever starred in, is equally compelling as the lovelorn obsessive intent on reclaiming all of Anna, but this is Adjani’s film — it’s no wonder the performance took such a toll on her.
+Scenes of self-harm and mutilation may have lost a little potency over the years, and were no doubt shot with infamy in mind, but the movie’s literal horror is merely a vessel, paling to the almost ceaseless emotional assault and disorientating lack of convention.

 Helen: We are all the same.
 Different words, different bodies, different versions.
 Like insects!
 Meat!

 Possession has a nightmarish logicality.
 This is how it feels to be trapped in a lawless and inescapable dream, one of unyielding conflict that slips from one realm of despair to the next for a seemingly infinite stretch of time.
 But beneath the visceral, Zulawski is a compassionate director searching for truth and beauty beneath the many layers of humanity’s sentient beast.
-His movie is deeply philosophical, and arrives at its discordant juncture through the pain and hardship of self-evaluation.
+His movie is deeply philosophical, arriving at its discordant juncture through the pain and hardship of self-evaluation.
 It exposes our self-defeating complexities and the passions and urges that drive them.
 It highlights our capacity for madness beyond the safety of the human construct.